 This proposed fence would be approximately 4-ft (1.2-m) high and would include up to 20 informational signs, which would serve to educate the public about the resident waterbirds and actions they can take to support them, reinforcing the message from the part-time biologist.
 Figure 8 depicts an example of what the proposed fence may look like that is consistent with design criteria, and Na Pua Makani Power Partners would work with agencies to ensure fence design and construction will meet mitigation objectives.
+Na Pua Makani Power Partners will provide technical support during the DOFAW public outreach process by providing someone with technical expertise associated with the fence design and construction to answer questions at a DOFAW public meeting.
 Na Pua Makani will use best management practices during fence construction.
-Funding for the part-time biologist and fence maintenance would be provided for 2 years to mitigate for Project impacts as described in Table 20.
+Funding for the part-time biologist and fence maintenance would be provided for 2 years to mitigate for Project impacts as described in Table 21.
 The staff biologist position would be a 1⁄2-time FTE.
 Mitigation funding for the part-time staff position and annual maintenance would coincide with the completion of fence construction.
 The benefits of the fence are expected to outlast the mitigation requirements for this Project.
 Following the completion the two years of fence maintenance, DOFAW would assume responsibility for ongoing maintenance of the fence.

-Table 20: Hawaiian Waterbird Mitigation for Potential Hamakua Marsh Fencing Project 1
+Table Table 20: Hawaiian Waterbird Mitigation for Potential Hamakua Marsh Fencing Project 1

 Species Authorized Take Request 2013 Observed Off-Marsh Deaths ^{1, 2} 2012 Observed Off-Marsh Deaths ^{1, 2} Annual Estimated Actual Off-Marsh Deaths 3 Estimated Years to Achieve Mitigation 4

-Hawaiian duck 4 NC 5 NC 5 NC 5 2
+Hawaiian duck 4 NC 5 NC 5 NC^5 2

 Hawaiian stilt 4 1 1 4 2

 Hawaiian coot 8 1 3 8 2

 Hawaiian moorhen 8 6 8 28 <1

-^{1/} Data provided by DOFAW (A. Siddiqi pers. comm.
+1/ Data provided by DOFAW (A. Siddiqi pers. comm.
 2013, A. Amlin pers. comm.
 2014).
 Additional unquantified benefits would result from proposed predator control management efforts associated with proposed Hawaiian goose mitigation see Section 6.4.2.